tbeaulieu/LeMansGTDash/README.md

 ###

+TO DO:

+- Full Screen takeover so we can use the qml warning icons instead of the new ones.
+- Something Lotus related logo-y?
+- Better animation in onLoad
+- Something a little more monospaced for the numbers
+- Better icons?
+- Trip Odometer?
+(Do people use this on the Lotus?)

 ## Dev Notes:

 When working with QML files for GAWR dash, try to make sure you're still running 5.15, as 6.0+ has gotten rid of the QTGraphicalEffects with no backwards import compatibility (Thanks guys!).
 If you want to do things like color overlays or glows, you will need this.